 Now for the real topic of today’s post, which originally wasn’t going to be today’s post, but I just heard about this last night.

 Remember the bill that made new requirements for programs to receive Title X funding?
 Namely, that the organizations should offer “full service”; meaning, they would need to do primary and preventative Family Planning care to receive funding.
 The bill passed.
 Well, Planned Parenthood (PP) promptly sued for discrimination, claiming that the bill was aimed at them so they would no longer be able to receive funding form Title X, since PP pretty much only does reproductive care.
 And U.S. Judge J. Thomas Marten ordered a temporary injunction.
 Which basically means that Kansas PP may not lose their funding.
+Naturally, we pro-lifers were ecstatic that PP would be defunded.
+Why wouldn’t we?
+PP performs 25% of all abortions nationwide.
+But the idea that it was aimed only at PP is preposterous.
+PP was never mentioned in the bill.
+PP isn’t the only organization that will be defunded by this bill.
+There are approximately eighty other health clinics in Kansas that the funding would shift to: clinics that give more well-rounded care, including things that PP claims women would lose if PP were defunded.

 PP claims that this bill is about abortion.
 Well, sure, it partly is, in spirit, so to speak.
 I won’t deny that.
 But it’s also about giving funds from non-law-breaking and more worthy, more well-rounded health clinics.
 And actually, let me point something out to you: IT IS AGAINST THE LAW TO USE TITLE X FUNDING FOR PROGRAMS THAT USE ABORTION AS PART OF FAMILY PLANNING.